-The Corrections Department on Monday said it cannot give details about inmates' health or other medical details without their consent, to protect their right to privacy.
+The Corrections Department issued a statement on Monday saying it cannot provide details about inmates' health or other medical details without their consent, to protect their right to privacy.

 The statement comes amid continuing calls for the department and the police to release updated details on the health of convicted former prime minister Thaksin Shinawatra, who has been in the Police General Hospital since shortly after his sentencing more than a month ago.

-There are suspicions Thaksin, who has a year-long sentence to serve, is being given privileged treatment in being allowed to stay out of prison.
+There are suspcions Thaksin, who has a year-long sentence to serve, is being given privileged treatment in being allowed to stay out of prison.

 His daughter Paetongtarn said last week that her father had undergone surgery since arriving back in Thailand and was recovering, but she gave no further details.

-Political activist Srisuwan Janya has demanded the department disclose an official report by corrections officials guarding Thaksin at the hospital.
+Political activist and persistent petitioner Srisuwan Janya has demanded the department disclose an official report by corrections officials guarding Thaksin at the hospital.

 According to Mr Srisuwan, the officials' daily report to their supervisor and the department chief is a detailed record of what happened that day, and includes information about meals and visits and is considered official information.